-Explorers against Extinction is a wildlife conservation campaign organised by registered UK charity The Real Africa Trust (No 1149508).
+Explorers against Extinction is a wildlife conservation campaign organised by registered UK charity the Real World Conservation Trust (No 1177505) formerly the Real Africa Trust (No 1149508).
 The primary aims of the campaign are to raise awareness about the threats facing the world’s most iconic species and their habitats while also raising significant funds for nominated projects pivotal in the battle to protect them.

 Despite many positive developments in the world of conservation since we launched Explorers against Extinction in 2017, including China’s ban on the trade in ivory, many iconic species including elephants, still face a battle for survival.
 All five species of rhino remain endangered for example, while 40% of lion have been lost in the last 20 years.